-Objective 3.1 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will provide case management services to ensure the most vulnerable populations in the Santa Clara County connect with services.
-Sourcewise will increase accessibility of case management services by having a paid bilingual Case Manager available. ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Non OAA
+Objective 3.1 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will provide short term service coordination and case management services to those most vulnerable. including older adults who are most likely to be isolated, and those with reduced access to resources due to disabilities.
+No 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Non OAA